-A furnace pressure switch is a safety device located near the draft inducer motor that will prevent operation of the furnace if correct venting air pressures are not detected.
-The furnace pressure switch is designed to sense the negative pressure created by the draft inducer motor at furnace start up and to shut down furnace ignition if proper differential air pressures and venting are not maintained.
+The switch is there to prevent the furnace from running unless the correct venting air pressure is present.
+It is designed to sense the negative pressure created by the draft inducer motor during the furnace startup and to shut down the furnace ignition if the air pressure isn't sufficient for removing the exhaust fumes.

-The Draft Inducer and Pressure Switch Operation
+How the Draft Inducer and Pressure Switch Work

 Types of Pressure Switches

 The furnace pressure switch can use a different design depending on the type of furnace: